HabitatFramework/TechnicalGuide/database/database.rst

 		Allows users to determine the number of child records to be exported.

 ..
-[2] The 'column_name' must be a valid ArcGIS/MapInfo column name (i.e. containing no spaces or special characters.)
+[2] The 'field_name' must be a valid ArcGIS/MapInfo column name (i.e. containing no spaces or special characters.)

 .. note::
 	GIS controlled fields such as obj, shape, perimeter, area, x, y, etc. should not be included.
 These fields will be automatically added to the exported layer.